The Hidden Story of Chemical Evolution in Local Star-Forming Nuclear Rings: The metallicity of nuclear star forming regions

 While the dispersion of $[Z]^{\mathrm{phys}}_o$ outside the nuclear rings is small, the values differ between the four galaxies. $[Z]^{\mathrm{phys}}_o$ is clearly super-solar in NGC 613, solar in NGC 1097 and NGC 3351 and a factor of two below solar in NGC 7552.
 This must be the result of different evolution histories outside the nuclear rings.

 In the case of NGC 613 we notice areas of lower $[Z]^{\mathrm{phys}}_o$ in projected regions perpendicular to the nuclear ring.
 As Figure \ref{fig:AgeO_n613} indicates, these stars have the highest age within the old population encountered in this galaxy (see also Figure \ref{fig:Zold_age}).
 These areas seem to coincide with the AGN outflow cone \citep{SilvaLima2025}.
 Focusing only on the metallicity of the older population in the light-weighted analysis, or considering mean quantities without applying an age cut, does not reveal this distinctive feature.
 From our viewpoint, the northern cone is projected in front of the stellar ring and is therefore more accessible, while the southern cone lies behind the ring.
 However, the stars inside the northern cone can only be clearly identified farther out, where the bright stellar ring and its long history of star formation no longer dominates the view.
 We speculate that the outflow has interrupted star formation for a long period of time and no substantial chemical enrichment was possible.
+Similar IFU evidence for small-scale negative feedback was reported by \citet{Feuillet2025} in the intermediate spiral galaxy NGC 7469.

 Figure \ref{fig:Zold_age} shows $[Z]^{\mathrm{phys}}_o$ as a function of the average age of the old stars in and outside the nuclear star forming regions.
 The presence of old stars born with very low metallicity over many Gigayears in the cases of NGC 1097 and NGC 7552 is indicative of infall of low metallicity gas over a long period of time.
 For NGC 613, on the other hand, we see the signature of normal chemical evolution less affected by infall.
 The old population in the central region of NGC 3351 that we see now was mostly born more than $10$ Gyrs ago.